 Wash your hands frequently throughout the day, especially before eating, after using the bathroom, and after touching animals.
 Use antibacterial hand gel often.

 Clean your rectal area gently but thoroughly after each bowel movement.
-Consult your doctor if the area becomes irritated or if you develop hemorrhoids.
+Talk with your doctor if the area becomes irritated or if you develop hemorrhoids.

 Avoid people who are sick with contagious illnesses, including a cold, the flu, measles, or chickenpox.

 Avoid accidents and injuries.
 Be careful not to cut yourself in any way, including the cuticles of your nails.
-Use an electric shaver instead of a razor to avoid cutting yourself while shaving.
+Consider using an electric shaver instead of a razor to prevent cutting yourself while shaving.